 In recent years, a number of high profile sexual assault cases have been uncovered at universities, athletic associations, churches, hospitals and other institutions.
 The #metoo movement has fueled the disclosure of many of these troubling situations, which were allowed to continue unchecked for years, despite clear signs of problems.

 USC Gynecologist – George Tyndall: On May 16, 2018, the University of Southern California sent a letter to its community, announcing that it had filed information with the California Medical Board detailing an investigation into Dr. George Tyndall.
 However, evidence suggests that USC allowed the student health center gynecologist to continue treating patients for decades after first suspecting he was engaging in inappropriate behavior.

-Students are now stepping forward, with claims of inappropriate touching, sexual and racially insensitive remarks, and indications that Dr. Tyndall took inappropriate photographs of patients’ genitals.
+Students stepped forward with claims of inappropriate touching, sexual and racially insensitive remarks, and indications that Dr. Tyndall took inappropriate photographs of patients’ genitals.

 Michigan State University – Larry Nassar: In February 2018, Larry Nassar was sentenced to 40 to 125 years for sexually assaulting young Olympic athletes and gymnists while he was an associate professor and doctor at Michigan State University.

 During the sentencing phase of the case it was clear that Nassar was able to continue the abusive and inappropriate medical exams for decades, despite signs that should have allowed those in a position of authority to stop the assaults.
 By some estimates, Nassar sexually assaulted more than 300 young girls.